vnmr/vnmr.github.io/index.md

 ![Bipedal Walker](https://gym.openai.com/videos/2019-10-21--mqt8Qj1mwo/BipedalWalker-v2/poster.jpg)
 source: OpenAI Gym Bipedal Walker

 The MAP-Elites algorithm can efficiently explore reinforcement learning problems and optimize collections of solutions over user-defined ranges of possible behaviors.
-However, MAP-Elites can bedifficult to scale to highly dimensional problem spaces, such asthe optimization of large deep neural networks.
-Traditional deepreinforcement can train agents with complex network model byrelying on human-designed extrinsic rewards.
-In complex problems,this translates into reward landscapes that are extremely sparseand hard to explore.
-This has inspired the development of curiosity-driven reinforcement learning algorithms that make use of intrinsicrewards to continuously optimize for novel policies.
-While thisapproach encourage exploration, it remains to be seen whetherthey can be used similarly to MAP-Elites to search for a collectionof highly diverse s
+However, MAP-Elites can be difficult to scale to highly dimensional problem spaces, such as the optimization of large deep neural networks.
+Traditional deep reinforcement can train agents with complex network model byrelying on human-designed extrinsic rewards.
+In complex problems, this translates into reward landscapes that are extremely sparseand hard to explore.
+This has inspired the development of curiosity-driven reinforcement learning algorithms that make use of intrinsic rewards to continuously optimize for novel policies.
+While this approach encourage exploration, it remains to be seen whether they can be used similarly to MAP-Elites to search for a collection of highly diverse solutions.

+**First benchmark comparison of Exploration RL with MAP-Elites**

 **First Author, GECCO 2020 Poster Submission**